jdutel42/pDC-Antiviral-Splicing/README.md

 #### 1.3.
 Trimmomatic

 As shown with fastqc/multiqc reports, a high proportion of adapters is present in reads.
 We need to trim these adapters.
-To do these steps we have chosen Trimmomatic tools.
-Command line can contains a lot of options allowing to highly personalized command line.
+For this step we have chosen Trimmomatic tools.
+Command line offers a lot of options, allowing for highly personalized command line.

 - ***Command line:***
 ```